imrefazekas/harcon/README.md

 Contexts are very good way to refine your structures and entities and express overlapping functional behaviors.

-__Division__: divisions is a diffferent angle on the plane of orchestration.
-A _division_ is a closed "box" of entities, meaning that an entity can operate only within the division it is  amember of.
+__Division__: divisions is a different angle on the plane of orchestration.
+A _division_ is a closed "box" of entities, meaning that an entity can operate only within the division it is a member of.
 In fact, every entity belongs to a division defined explicitly or implicitly by the harcon.
 Divisions can be encapsulated, so a complete division-tree can be built-up in a harcon application.
 The reason why divisions are important, because it represents a responsibility and/or legal unit.
 Entities within it (in normal cases) cannot see outside and an entity published to a container division can answer to messages initiated by an entity somewhere lower in the tree.
 This gives you a control to define surveillance-like or control-like features and much higher complexity of communication-management.